Code-Institute-Submissions/web_studio/README.md

 ### cypress.io
 > Fast, easy and reliable testing for anything that runs in a browser.

-I decided to write some tests for front end in cypress.io.
+I decided to write some tests for the front end in cypress.io.
 I Installed Cypress via npm:

 ```cl